edwinlim0919/sustainable-deep-learning/README.md

 source ./setup_tensorrt-llm.sh
 ```

+# NVIDIA TensorRT setup
+Manual CUDA installation (12.2) is required for the TensorRT setup script.

 # Running Llama2 7B Experiments
 Start the nvidia-persistenced daemon, and then start the NVIDIA docker container.
 ```bash